clarkehardy/geviewer/docs/source/usage.rst

 components and checking each pair for overlaps.
 The overlap checking is done first by determining if the bounding boxes overlap.
 If they do, a set of sample points is generated within one of the bounding boxes.
-The number of points is set by the text field in the Tools tab of the control panel.
+The number of points is set by the text field in the Inspect tab of the control panel.
 The subset of these points that falls inside the mesh are then kept, while the others are thrown out.
 The surviving points, which approximate the solid body of one of the meshes, are then checked to